akhenakh/geottn/README.md

 An application for The Things Network.

-This is a all in one server, that will store historical data of your devices and display them on a map.
+This is an all in one server, that will store historical data of your devices and display them on a map, also exposing an API to query.